TITLE VI

 What is Johnson O’Malley?

 Johnson O’Malley (JOM) is a federally-funded program that provides supplemental education programs for Native American students attending public schools.
 Schools receive funds based on the number of Native American students attending Claremore Public Schools.
 Johnson O’Malley is for any student who can prove Indian blood by submitting a copy of the student’s tribal membership and Certificate of Degree of Indian Blood (CDIB) cards to the Claremore Schools Enrollment Center.
 Once eligibility is determined through the JOM database, students will be eligible to receive services.
-Funds must be used to supplement the education of Native American students not supplant.
-Services offered may include but are not limited to school supplies, graduation caps & gowns, ACT test fees ($30) per student, AP fees ($30) per student, culturally themed events, as well as educational incentives and awards (book fair voucher).
+Funds must be used to supplement the education of Native American students, not supplant them.
+Services offered may include but are not limited to school supplies, graduation caps & gowns, ACT fees ($30) per student, AP fees ($30) per student, culturally themed events, as well as educational incentives and awards (book fair voucher).

 JOM Parent Committee Meetings